AshikNesin/ai-engineer-guide/content/blog/2025-05/29-stream-object-ai-sdk-vercel.md

 ```

-## Usage - Simple Example

 Here is a simple example of AI SDK using OpenAI.
 If you notice, changing a model is just one line rather than updating lot of code.
 That's the main advantage that AI SDK brings in.

 ```js
 import { generateText } from "ai";